Design & Tech

 Key stage 4

-Our students will study GCSE in Design and Technology (Graphics and Resistant Materials) this is accredited by the OCR, offering a foundation in the principles and iterative design practices of various 21st century design and manufacture industries.
+Our students will study GCSE in Design and Technology (Graphics and Resistant Materials) this is accredited by the AQA, offering a foundation in the principles and iterative design practices of various 21st century design and manufacture industries.

 The qualification offers flexibility in the approaches students use to apply knowledge and understanding of these practices and principles when designing and making prototypes that solve real and relevant problems.